Seeking HR Advice: How Should Our Tamil Nadu Textile Factory Be Classified Under the Minimum Wages Act?

 Madhu.T.K

-An industry may have different departments which may have an entirely different kind of activity from the main business of the factory or establishment.
-For example, a hotel (not a small one but coming under star classification) has an Engineering department which takes care of the maintenance of AC plants, kitchen, security arrangements, etc. But while deciding the scheduled employment under the Minimum Wages Act, it will fall under the broad category, viz, hotels and restaurants only.
-If we are to implement minimum wages according to the activities, then the Engineering department will come under the schedule of Minor Engineering and the rest of the departments will come under Hotels, lodging houses, or other.
+An industry may have different departments, each with activities distinct from the main business of the factory or establishment.
+For example, a hotel (not a small one but under star classification) has an Engineering department responsible for maintaining AC plants, kitchen, security arrangements, etc. However, when determining the scheduled employment under the Minimum Wages Act, it falls under the broad category of hotels and restaurants only.
+If we were to implement minimum wages according to the activities, the Engineering department would fall under the schedule of Minor Engineering, while the rest of the departments would be categorized under Hotels, lodging houses, or others.

-In a similar way, you have to take the primary business as recorded in your factory license as the base and see what wages are applicable to different skills and apply them to your employees.
-If wages of a Turner are not mentioned separately, give him a wage that is applicable to a similar trade/designation in the same scheduled employment.
+In a similar way, you should take the primary business as recorded in your factory license as the base and determine what wages are applicable to different skills, applying them to your employees.
+If the wages of a Turner are not mentioned separately, provide a wage applicable to a similar trade/designation within the same scheduled employment.

 Regards,